marcusmunch/dotadump/README.md

 - Optional: Access to an FTP server in order to upload your generated file(s).

 ## How to set up DotaTools
 Within the main folder you'll find `settings_example.py`.
 Edit this file with your FTP logon credentials and your settings and remove the `_example` from the file name, giving you `settings.py`.

-Now you can run HeroSuggester.py to get an interesting rotation of heroes to your pool!

-## To do:

-### HeroSuggester.py
-- [ ] Apply minimum winrate for picked heroes

-### Setup.py
-- [ ] Select minimum winrate for heroes to play in `HeroSuggester.py`

-### SoloMMR.py
-- [x] Output end time of last ranked game rather than current time

-### In general
-- [x] Have fun!
+Remember to turn `DEBUG_MODE` off before you start running your scripts if you actually want it to output files!

+Now, as of April 20th, DotaTools contains the following scripts:

+- `HeroSuggester.py` picks a number of heroes (selected by you) from a number of parameters and picks out three random heroes for you to play.
+Every time this script is run, it will replace the file on the FTP server, as it is currently designed for a single daily run.
+- Solommr.py fetches your current Solo MMR as of your latest completed ranked game.
+If there are no changes to the output file, it will not connect to the FTP server and will not try to upload anything.

 Written by MarcusMunch (http://github.com/MarcusMunch)